Creator: National Network for Equitable Library Service

 The National Network for Equitable Library Service (NNELS) provides an online repository for library patrons with print disabilities.
 NNELS works with organizations, libraries, and publishers to create accessible books.
 The accessible book formats available in NNELS are listed in this accessibility resource.

 - The accessibility of each book format varies depending on how they were made.
-The formats in the NNELS repository include:
+The formats in the NNELS repository include the following:

 - EPUB is the most accessible format (if appropriately made).
 It can be read with a Braille display, on a larger screen display or with an easy-to-read font and use text-to-speech functionality.
 EPUB is an HTML-based, platform-independent ebook format and is readable with any e-reading software.